The HUB Brooklyn developers break ground on Riverside Avenue restaurant and event space

 The city issued three permits Jan.
 3, 2023, for Danis Construction LLC to build three shell buildings at 400 Riverside Ave. at a construction cost of almost $2.46 million.

-The HUB Brooklyn tenant improvements would be done under separate permits.
+The HUB Brooklyn tenant improvements would be under separate permits.

 At the groundbreaking, Cronk spoke of Haskell company founder Preston Haskell’s vision for the area.

 “Mr. Haskell saw a revitalization of Brooklyn.
-The highway really cut and cleaved the energy from Brooklyn when that came through.
+The highway (Interstate 95) really cut and cleaved the energy from Brooklyn when that came through.
 It cut it off from Five Points and the residential neighborhoods and that started its struggle.
-It’s perfectly situated to really be a part of the growth to Downtown.”
+It’s perfectly situated to really be a part of the growth of Downtown.”

-“This was a missing tooth that has been left after its growth for the last 10 years,” Duch said of one of the last bits of vacant land on Riverside Avenue.
+“This was a missing tooth that has been left after its growth for the last 10 years,” Duch said of one of the last pieces of vacant land on Riverside Avenue.

 The developers of The HUB project gathered with investors and family to mark the start of construction.
 Joe Cronk is second from left, flanked by Mark Janasik and Cliff Duch on the far right.